Expert medical and surgical care in Thailand

 When Might Revision Be Needed?

-Modern ankle implants show survival rates above 90% at ten years.
-Revision may be needed if the implant loosens, the polyethylene bearing wears, or bone loss progresses.
+Modern ankle implants typically last ten years or more.1 Revision may be needed if the implant loosens, the polyethylene bearing wears, or bone loss progresses.
 If revision is not feasible, conversion to ankle fusion is the salvage procedure.
 Regular follow-up imaging detects problems early.

 Planning Your Trip to Thailand for Ankle Replacement